 Task 2b – Develop a protocol or framework for how GPS/ITS and traditional survey data should be interrelated, integrated, formatted, collected and stored for archival purposes.

 Task 3a – Evaluate ways to address privacy concerns from integrating GPS and diary survey data while maintaining the ability to use the data for analyses.
 (Note that modeling, simulation and calibration of analysis engines often require availability of data in its native form).

 Task 3b – Recommend a protocol or framework to strike an appropriate balance between privacy protection and data accessibility.
-Existing efforts, such as from the Census Bureau’s Longitudinal Employment and Household Dynamics (LEHD) program, could help suggest techniques for managing privacy and combining GPS with traditional survey data.
-For example, “LEHD’s On the Map” provides data (much of it modeled or synthesized) that ordinarily would not meet disclosure and privacy concerns but is now available for display and use.

-Task 4 – Evaluate the stability of market segmentation, socio demographics, household activity and vehicle usage patterns for GPS and diary surveys collected in different temporal periods.

 Estimate of Problem Funding and Research Period: